 The Company records all shares of convertible preferred stock at their respective fair values less issuance costs on the dates of issuance.
 The convertible preferred stock is recorded outside of stockholders' deficit because, in the event of certain deemed liquidation events considered not solely within the Company's control, such as a merger, acquisition and sale of all or substantially all of all the Company's assets, the convertible preferred stock will become redeemable at the option of the holders.
 Additionally, on or after May 23, 2025, 60% of the holders may demand redemption of the stock.
-In the event of a change of control of the Company, proceeds received from the sale of such shares will be distributed in accordance with the liquidation preferences set forth in the Company's Amended and Restated Certificate of Incorporation unless the holders of convertible preferred stock have converted their shares of convertible preferred stock into shares of common stock.
-The Company has determined not to adjust the carrying values of the convertible preferred stock to the liquidation preferences of such shares because of the uncertainty of whether or when such an event would occur.
+In the event of a change of control of the Company, proceeds received from the sale of such shares will be distributed in accordance with the liquidation preferences set forth in the Company's Amended and Restated Certificate of Incorporation unless the holders of convertible preferred stock have convertible preferred stock to the liquidation preferences of such shares because of the uncertainty of whether or when such an event would occur.